datanav/docs/behind-the-scenes.rst

 This service is hosted on a single virtual machine.
 The size of the virtual machine varies between the subscription types.
 All software runs as Docker containers, except the agent which runs directly on the host.
 These subscriptions are provisioned as individual resource groups in one shared Azure subscription.
 Each subscription has its own Azure Network Security Group.
 Data is stored on managed network disks.

-The services consists of the following software components:
+The services consist of the following software components:

 - An agent that self-updates and makes sure that the other software that should run actually are running.
 It will also automatically upgrade the other software components.